Import tariff hikes prompt businesses to pursue mitigation strategies such as stockpiling and offshoring

 - Intensification of trade wars.

-- Conclusion of trade wars.
+- The conclusion of trade wars.

-At present, conclusion appears an unlikely scenario.
+At present, a conclusion appears an unlikely scenario.

 Global Trade Wars Impact, Forecast to 2020 is part of Frost & Sullivan’s global Emerging Market Innovation Growth Partnership Service program.